Abinvarghese07/Elixir/README.md

 # Elixir
-Elixir - responsive consulting app with react and tailwindCSS Portfolio for consulting firm developed by myself
+Elixir - responsive consulting app with react and tailwindCSS Portfolio for consulting firm developed by myself Abin Varghese